 - Oliver Wood – Keeper and Captain

 The team’s special move is called the Weasley Wangler.
 Fred and George hit a Bludger side to side with Alicia Spinnet with the Quaffle.
 On the opposing team, the Passing and Special Move Chasers try to defend the Keeper, but they get scared.
 The Keeper screams and gets pelted by a Bludger, and Alicia scores 10 points and significantly reduces the opponent’s Snitch Bar.

 - Heidi Macavoy – Tackle and Shoot Chaser

 - Herbert Fleet – Keeper

 - Maxine O’Flaherty – Beater

 - Tamsin Applebee – Special Move Chaser

 The team’s special move is the Cedric Swoop ‘n’ Swagger.
-First, they are in possession of the Quaffle, when the passing and special move Chasers from the other team are in pursuit of it.
-Preece fires the Quaffle to Macavoy, avoiding the passing Chaser.
-Then Macavoy passes the Quaffle to Applebee, who passes it back to Macavoy to avoid the special move Chaser.
+First, they are in possession of the Quaffle, when the Passing and Special Move Chasers from the other team are in pursuit.
+Preece fires the Quaffle to Macavoy, avoiding the Passing Chaser.
+Then Macavoy passes the Quaffle to Applebee, who passes it back to Macavoy to avoid the Special Move Chaser.
 Macavoy then passes it to Preece, who does a ground shot, which causes the Quaffle to lift into the air so it goes in a hoop.
-Finally, Macavoy once again passes the Quaffle to Applebee who scores 20 points and slightly reduces the opponent’s Snitch Bar.
+Finally, Macavoy once again passes the Quaffle to Applebee, who scores 20 points and slightly reduces the opponent’s Snitch Bar.